Criminal record: Switzerland

 When the prosecutor decides not to refer the matter to a court, or if the court has acquitted the defendant, there will be no criminal record.

 Crimes committed by Swiss citizens abroad will also result in a Swiss criminal record, as soon as Swiss authorities have been informed and the sentences are comparable.

-As of February 28th, 2022, the Strafregister contains 1'154'055 sentences against 796'605 persons.
+As of 28 February 2022, the Strafregister contains 1'154'055 sentences against 796'605 persons.

 The full criminal record can be requested by anybody, as long as the person involved has given written authority to do so.
 Other than that, state authorities like courts, migration and naturalization authorities, the Federal Office of Civil Aviation and road traffic authorities can request the record without approval.

 Expunging records

 Criminal records will be expunged after a period of 10, 15 or 20 years plus the duration of the prison sentence handed down in the judgment, depending on the length of the sentence.
 In case a prisoner is released early, on parole, the period will commence on the day the prisoner would have been regularly released.

 In all other cases, the record will be expunged after ten years.
 If somebody has been sentenced to a period of probation, the record will only appear until the end of successful probation.
-When a non-official requests the criminal record as a Privatauszug (private excerpt), the sentences will only appear for ⅔ of the mentioned time spans.
+When a non-official requests the criminal record as a Privatauszug (private excerpt), the sentences will only appear for two-thirds of the mentioned time spans.
 When somebody has been expelled from Switzerland, the expulsion notice is never stricken from the record.
 If a minor has been sentenced under the Jugendstrafrecht (youth penal code, affecting 10 to 18 years old persons), the Privatauszug only shows the sentences if the person has re-offended as an adult.